shashankbafna/self-service-dashboard-flask-boilerplate/README.md

 4. **Optionally, use Supervisor to manage the Gunicorn processes for better control and monitoring.**

 This setup allows you to run the Flask application in a production environment, handling both the master and worker processes efficiently.

-Sure!
-I will generate the full code for this setup and provide you with a link to download it.
 Here is a step-by-step summary of the code and structure that will be included:

 ### Directory Structure
 ```